waterbycounty

 What's happening with rivers in Stearns County right now?

-Stearns County's primary USGS streamgage on the SAUK RIVER is currently reading 524 cubic feet per second — 144% of the long-term mean of 363.74 cfs.
+Stearns County's primary USGS streamgage on the SAUK RIVER has a pipeline snapshot of 524 cubic feet per second — 144% of the long-term mean of 363.74 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Stearns County water compare to the Minnesota average?